Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: ASICs characterization: Materials and methods

 \subsection{Devices and characteristics}

 Table \ref{tab:SiPMList} summarizes the different SiPM technologies used to carry out these measurements.
-The NUV-UHD SiPM type is a new SiPM technology developed at FBK which implements a new microcell border structure.
-The NUV-HD-LF M3 is another structure from FBK with a metallic mask to isolate the subcells.
-The Broadcom NUV-MT is the newest development from Broadcom and it has a special metallic trench structure in the inter-pixel region.
+The NUV-UHD SiPM type is a new SiPM technology developed at FBK that implements a new microcell border structure.
+The NUV-HD-LF M3 is another structure from FBK with a metal mask to shield the edges of the subcells \cite{FBK_MetalMask}.
+The Broadcom NUV-MT is the newest development from Broadcom and it has a special metal trench structure in the inter-pixel region \cite{BRCM_MT}.

-Moreover, table \ref{tab:CrystalList} lists all scintillators that have been used in this study.
-In general, two crystal categories have been used: scintillating (LYSO) and non-scintillating (PbF$_{2}$).
+Moreover, table \ref{tab:CrystalList} lists all scintillators that have been used in this study, i.e. scintillating (LYSO) and non-scintillating (PbF$_{2}$) crystals.
 The effect of codoping with Calcium (LYSO:Ce,Ca) has been studied in previous publications \cite{LYSODoping}.
 Co-doped scintillators are particularly interesting because of their faster scintillation rise times and decay times leading to improved timing \cite{GUNDACKERLYSO, NadigLYSO}.
 Additionally, non-scintillating crystals, e.g. PbF$_{2}$, with sole prompt photon emission due to the Cherenkov effect, are interesting to test the single photon response of the SiPMs and readout electronics.
-The Cherenkov effect has already been studied in several publications and its potential influence on the CTR was discussed \cite{Cherenkove1, Cherenkove2}.
+The Cherenkov effect has already been studied in several publications and its potential influence on the CTR was discussed \cite{Cherenkove1, Cherenkove2, Cherenkove3}.